felipearaujos/k8s-study-health-check-api/README.md

 - k8s -> running locally using minikube
 - docker-hub -> when the API image is published

+## Steps
 - Pack api in a image
 - Publish to docker-hub
 - Create helm chart
 - Configs and image repo
-- Deploy to k8s cluster using helm
+- Deploy to running k8s on minukube using helm install